Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

   and recommends where to allocate resources to optimise the sales process.

-  > "It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs".
+  > It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs.
 aside:
   - content: '![undefined](/img/Elettronica_logo2x.png)'
   - content: |-